Bob Patrick

-Robert Lee Patrick (October 27, 1917 – October 6, 1999) was a Major League Baseball outfielder.
+Robert Lee Patrick (October 27, 1917 – October 6, 1999) was an American Major League Baseball outfielder.
 He played parts of two seasons in the major leagues, 1941 and 1942 for the Detroit Tigers.
 He appeared in nine games, going 4-for-15 at the plate.

-His career, like so many other players of the so-called Greatest Generation, was interrupted by World War II.
+His career was interrupted by World War II.
 He served in the U.S. Army attaining the rank of Staff Sergeant.